 - Attach the bubblers.

 - Install diverter valves to the bubblers.

 And that’s it!
-Have questions about this great water feature?
-Let us know, we’ll be happy to help.
+Have questions about this fantastic water feature?
+Let me know; I’ll be happy to help.